 It’s definitely not a place for the faint-hearted but we were given some good news (good under the circumstances) – the surgeon told us he wanted to try and manage the break conservatively.

 This meant Mr S would have to wear an extremely restrictive brace for three months to hold his neck in place while the bones healed, but it would avoid the need for surgery.

-The cast meant no working, no driving, no lifting, nothing that could exacerbate the injury, but it seemed like a small price to pay.
+It also meant no working, no driving, no lifting, nothing that could exacerbate the injury, but it seemed like a small price to pay.

-Except, just a few days later, back at the hospital for a check up and we were told the vertebrae were starting to slip and Mr S was at risk of being paralysed from the neck down at any minute.
+Except, just a few days later, back at the hospital for a check up and we were told the vertebrae was starting to slip and Mr S was at risk of being paralysed from the neck down at any minute.

 Surgery was an absolute necessity.

-A day later, for the second time in my life, I found myself sitting in the coffee shop at the Royal Victoria Hospital doing a telephone interview while my husband had an operation that was going to have life-changing consequences for our little family.
+For the second time in my life, I found myself sitting in the coffee shop at the Royal Victoria Hospital doing a telephone interview while my husband had an operation that was going to have life-changing consequences for our little family.